Evolution in Reverse.

 Skilled manipulators will always be one step ahead of the responsible controlling bodies.
 Theranos is a typical example of how easily a young intelligent and abitious girl, with tear-jerking emotional arguments in a sector with a crying need for simple, financial and practical solutions, could seduce researchers, doctors, patients, stockbrokers, investors, politicians, lawyers and the media.
 The reason; everyone liked her vision to succeed, she looked credible and no one had the insight to grasp her cientifically complicated project.
 Elisabeth Holmes herself also had limited knowledge and experience, but she had a unique intuitive, unscrupulous vision to exploit the hype that Silicon Valley had developed and the privacy drama that legislation and lawyers allow in connection with new business / patent development.
 The result was a large number of mis-analyzed patients whose lives were at stake, ill-treated employees, deceived investors and $ 900 million in smoke!

 Having for decades utilized both simple blood tests and Primal Therapy and had significant yields from them, I must admit that the visions that Elisabeth Holmes and Art Janov introduced continue to captivate me.
 That none of them succeeded with their original intentions does not mean that fascinating opportunities cease to emerge.
-Now we are more experienced when someone dares to stretch an arc in problem areas that need solutions.
+Now we are more experienced when someone dares to stretch a bow in problem areas that need solutions.